BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - **Flaming Brand** `PASSIVE`

 A model with a Flaming Brand has the [Terror] (Cavalry) and [Terror] (Beast) special rules.
-Additionally, this model counts as 2 models rather than 1 when working out how many models are within range of an objective marker.
+Additionally, a model with a Flaming Brand counts as 2 models rather than 1 when working out how many models are within range of an Objective Marker.

 </div>